ibm-cloud-docs/apps/development_process.md

 ##Get started
 {: #get_started}

-Get started building your app from the {{site.data.keyword.cloud_notm}} developer dashboards, where you can select a starter kit related to your use case and choose a programming language. {{site.data.keyword.cloud_notm}} uses instructions from the starter kit to automatically provision the resources you need and to create a language-specific, runtime-agnostic app project that is the basis for your production app.
+Get started building your app from the {{site.data.keyword.cloud_notm}} developer dashboards, where you can select a starter kit related to your use case and choose a programming language. {{site.data.keyword.cloud_notm}} uses instructions from the starter kit to automatically provision the resources you need and to create a language-specific, runtime-agnostic app app that is the basis for your production app.
 To complete the getting started phase, click **Deploy to Cloud** from the developer dashboard.
 One click creates a DevOps toolchain complete with a code repository that's populated with your app source code and deployment pipeline.

 ![Get started](images/dev_get_started.png "Get started") Figure 2.
 Getting started flow